master7720/anarchy-skid-list/README.md

 Wolfsurge - North korean coder.

 HausemasterIssue - Can't make 1 line of custom code & 50 clients into 1 with SpiderSense.

+zPrestige_ - Mega OyVey fetish & his prestige base is so bad my god.

+2b2tbuilder/DerpyJibs - Femboy & north korean coder.

+ObsidianBreaker/accessmodifier364 - Fetish for w+2 (This was awhile ago tho, so he might actually be able to code now).

+Catuquei - OyVey Fetish.
+(Starting to see a pattern with pvpers and them "coding" new clients).